Albuquerque Business Bankruptcy Lawyer

 Filing Bankruptcy for a Corporation or Partnership

 Filing for bankruptcy as a corporation, partnership, or other form of medium to large-sized business takes considerable research, preparation, accounting, and legal strategization.
-You will need to meet several times with an experienced New Mexico business bankruptcy attorney to begin the process of preparing for your filing.
+You will need to meet several times with an experienced Albuquerque bankruptcy attorney to begin the process of preparing for your filing.

 Whether your business intends to file for Chapter 7 or Chapter 11 bankruptcy, you will need a complete accounting of all your debts and assets, preferably itemized across your various business areas.
 Both forms of bankruptcy require at least some form of asset liquidation, in most cases, so you will need to be prepared to elect which assets are to be sold (for Chapter 11) or to surrender all known assets to your bankruptcy trustee (for Chapter 7).